AmarKayed/Advanced-OOP-Project/README.md

 ## **Classes**
 1. ## Person
     This class represents a base class/superclass for the classes Customer and Employee subclasses.
-This class models the general attributes of any person, whether it is a customer(client of the bank) or an employee(a person who works for the bank, usually under a contract).
+This class models the general properties of any person, whether it is a customer(client of the bank) or an employee(a person who works for the bank, usually under a contract).

     Attributes:
     * id == of type int, it is the equivalent of a Social Security Number or a National Identification Number => it is a unique identity number assigned to each distinct person